mblitherland/litretro/README.md

 - 43: Add grouping functionality
 - 45: You can't navigate from links on dynamically extended lists, like "my retros"
     - try data-turbo="false"
+- 48: If grouping is done after discussion the discussion posts on the child cards could appear to be lost.
+I'm not terribly sure wht, if anything, I should do about that
+    - The nested comments are displayed after the ones on the parent card without and distinction
 - 49: Make the groups a little prettier in a subsequent update
 - 50: Better wording on the grouping page
 - 51: The list group styling for grouped cards isn't quite right...